probablYnicKxD/ProjectLunar/Lunar Library.md

   Default = false
 })

-print(tostring(lunarLib.Flags["MyTestFlag"])) --For boolean flags, you may have to use the integrated-into-lua tostring() function to convert the boolean into a string.
+print(tostring(lunarLib.Flags["MyTestFlag"].Value)) --For boolean flags, you may have to use the integrated-into-lua tostring() function to convert the boolean into a string.
 ```
 `OUTPUT:`
 ```